 The state of being free from tension and anxiety; the action of making a rule or restriction less strict.

-Progressive muscle relaxation is a deep relaxation technique based upon the simple practice of tensing, or strongly contracting, one muscle group at a time followed by a relaxation phase that involves the release of the physical tensing and contraction, thereby relaxing the muscle more so than would be possible by simply “trying” to relax.
+Progressive muscle relaxation is a deep relaxation technique based upon the simple practice of tensing, or strongly contracting, one muscle group at a time followed by a relaxation phase that involves the release of the physical tensing and contraction.
+This process thereby relaxes the muscle more so than would be possible by simply “trying” to relax.

 The act of creating opposing actions in succession–tensing and relaxing–creates a degree of awareness in the person performing the actions.
 Most of our personal training clients are uncertain of what it feels like to actively release tension in a muscle because they may be unaware of the low-level tension or activity constantly present in the muscle tissue.
 Generating a strong contraction and then letting it go provides a stark enough contrast in sensations to help one to fully “let go” of the muscle activity allowing more complete relaxation to take place.

 Progressive muscle relaxation can be learned by nearly anyone and requires only 10 minutes to 20 minutes per day to practice (possibly less if you focus on only one muscle group/area of the body or combine muscle groups).
 Here’s a quick video providing a quick overview of how to perform Progressive Muscle Relaxation:

 Benefits of Progressive Muscle Relaxation